 Welcome to our CaringBridge website.
 We are using it to keep David's many family and friends updated in one place.

 David first became ill on July 22, 2017 while traveling to Colorado with our son's Boy Scout Troop.
 After an urgent care visit and two ER visits, David was transferred by ambulance to a larger hospital in Colorado Springs where he was diagnosed with viral pericarditis.
 After a few days he was discharged and we headed back home thinking that we were going to put this illness behind us.
-Instead, David continued to feel badly.
+Instead, David continued to feel sick.
 He had stomach pain, nausea and vomiting which we were told was related to the cardiac meds he was prescribed.
 As his vomiting worsened the doctors decided to scale back his medications to see if that would help.
 It didn't and, after several ER visits due to chest and stomach pain, David was sent for an esophagogastroduodenoscopy (EGD).
-That was when we first heard the word "gastroparesis".
-Within days David was admitted to the hospital in OKC with intractable vomiting and nausea, chest pain and severe stomach pain.
+He was diagnosed with gastroparesis, which all the doctors commented was very unusual in an otherwise healthy adult.
+Within days David was admitted to Deaconess hospital in OKC with intractable vomiting and nausea, chest pain and severe stomach pain.
 It was here that the doctors discovered David's kidneys had also been affected.
 After some testing it was decided that David needed a kidney stent placed and he was taken for that procedure.
-He also had an NG tube and a catheter and so very many tests were conducted for tick borne illness, autoimmune disorders, and more.
+He also had an NG tube and a catheter and many, many tests were conducted for tick borne illness, autoimmune disorders, and more.
 Nothing was identified that may have caused this illness and after two weeks David was feeling well enough to go home.
-But that didn't last long at all and within days he was back in the hospital.
-This time we chose a larger hospital that is affiliated with the Mayo Clinic.
-David is currently in Baptist Hospital in Oklahoma City.
-His diagnosis is severe gastroparesis, ileus, and kidney complications.
-There is some question of whether his gall bladder is also involved and there is widespread inflammation throughout his digestive system.
-He has recently developed a cough and doctors are watching that and will order testing of his lungs if the cough doesn't resolve shortly.
-The most common theory for this sudden onset of illness is that a virus is responsible.
-There are still some tick borne testing that needs to come back but so far everything for that has been negative.
-If this is due to a viral illness then there is a better possibility that David's gastroparesis will resolve or lessen in 1-2 years.
-If this is not viral then this disorder is usually lifelong.
+But that didn't last long at all and within days he needed hospitalization again.